rails/rails/guides/source/engines.md

 Engines can be considered miniature applications that provide functionality to their host applications.
 A Rails application is actually just a "supercharged" engine, with the `Rails::Application` class inheriting a lot of its behavior from `Rails::Engine`.

-Therefore, engines and applications can be thought of almost the same thing, just with very minor differences, as you'll see throughout this guide.
+Therefore, engines and applications can be thought of almost the same thing, just with subtle differences, as you'll see throughout this guide.
 Engines and applications also share a common structure.

 Engines are also closely related to plugins where the two share a common `lib` directory structure and are both generated using the `rails plugin new` generator.
 The difference being that an engine is considered a "full plugin" by Rails as indicated by the `--full` option that's passed to the generator command, but this guide will refer to them simply as "engines" throughout.
 An engine **can** be a plugin, and a plugin **can** be an engine.